apache/mxnet/docs/install/java_setup.md

 <hr>

 ### Eclipse IDE Support
-You can easily convert you existing maven project to a project that can run in Eclipse by:
+You can convert your existing Maven project to a project that can run in Eclipse by:
 ```
 mvn eclipse:eclipse
 ```